How to get to Colombo, transport

 How to get from Colombo airport to the city

-It is best to use the official airport taxis.
-The fare is fixed, depending on the place in Colombo from 2500 to 3000 rupees (about 20 dollars refer to the currency of Sri Lanka, the exchange rate).
+It is best to use the official airport taxi or ordering through the Uber app or local app PickMe, which presents even tuk-tuks.
+The cost of the official taxi fixed, depending on the place in Colombo from 2500 to 3000 rupees (939.98 RUB, refer to the currency of Sri Lanka, the exchange rate), using Uber is even cheaper, from 1600 rupees.
 The trip takes about 1 hour.
-You can go outside the airport and agree with the taxi driver on the street or hire a three-Wheeler tuk-tuk.
+You can go outside the airport and agree with the taxi driver on the street or hire a three-Wheeler tuk-tuk, but it is at your own risk.
 The cost of such trips should be arranged in advance, and for a trip on a tuk-tuk you can bargain for a price two times lower than airport taxi.

 The cost of taxi rides to other cities of Sri Lanka from the airport you can view or transfer via the search form:How does a transfer bookingDetails >Find the right routeBooking a transfer onlineThe driver meets you at the airport or at the station